dpokk/HD-wallet-generator/README.md

-# Wallet Generator
+# Hierarchical Deterministic (HD) Wallet Generator

-A minimal dark-themed Next.js application that turns a BIP-39 mnemonic into a deterministic stream of Ed25519 wallet keypairs.
-The UI embraces a monochrome, AMOLED-friendly palette that keeps the focus on the cryptography.
+Hierarchical Deterministic (HD) wallets are a type of wallet that can generate a tree of key pairs from a single seed.
+This allows for the generation of multiple addresses from a single root seed, providing convenience.

 ## 🔍 What this project does